What You Need To Know About the Affordable Care Act

 Individuals and Small Businesses may be eligible for a tax credit under ACA healthcare reform laws.
 Thus, the credit is applied as a discount on your monthly insurance premium.
 Accordingly, to see if you are eligible for a tax credit, please use the Subsidy Calculator provided by the Health Insurance Marketplace.
 Or, if you are a business, use the Small Business Tax Credit Calculator provided by the Health Insurance Marketplace.
 In any case, both businesses and individuals must purchase benefits through the Health Insurance Marketplace to secure their tax credit.
 However, note that you must purchase benefits through the Health Insurance Marketplace to secure your premium discount.

-Healthcare reform (the Affordable Care Act – ACA) requires that all individuals have health insurance, either through an individual policy or through their employer or face a potential penalty.
-Therefore, individuals can purchase individual insurance coverage on the Individual Market during the annual open enrollment of November 1st through December 15th of each year.
+You can purchase individual insurance coverage on the Individual Market during the annual open enrollment of November 1st through December 15th of each year.
 However, if you miss the deadline, you may qualify for special enrollment.

 Special Enrollment: